ervandew/eclim/doc/content/gettingstarted.rst

    You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-.. _gettingstarted:

 Getting Started
 ===============

 The first step to getting started with eclim is to install it.
-If you haven't already done so, please see the :ref:`install guide <guides/install>` for instructions on how to install eclim.
+If you haven't already done so, please see the :doc:`install guide </guides/install>` for instructions on how to install eclim.

 If you've already installed eclim, then the next step is to create your first project after which you can then start writing code and familiarizing yourself with eclim's features.

-First make sure eclimd is running (see the :ref:`eclimd docs <eclimd>` if you are unsure how to start eclimd).
+First make sure eclimd is running (see the :doc:`eclimd docs </eclimd>` if you are unsure how to start eclimd).

 .. _gettingstarted-create: